-With the Experience Analytics available in Sitecore® Experience Platform™, you can track traditional web metrics—visits, journey patterns, downloads, conversions, keywords, etc.—but you also have the powerful advantage of precisely knowing your marketing efficiency for each digital channel and effort.
+With the Experience Analytics available with the Sitecore® Experience Platform™ (XP), you can track traditional web metrics—visits, journey patterns, downloads, conversions, keywords, and more—but you also have the powerful advantage of precisely knowing your marketing efficiency for each digital channel and effort.

 Experience Analytics’ 80+ out-of-the-box reports let you identify patterns and trends in customer interaction data collected from websites and other data sources in the following categories:

 How do I go about creating an Engagement Value scale?

 All goals are not created equal—some are much more important than others, so naturally, Engagement Values reflect this.
 As you define goals within Sitecore, you apply to them a value that indicates their level of importance, based on a scale of your choosing, toward the business objective.